rodydavis/plugins/packages/responsive_scaffold/README.md

 ### Responsive List

-* You can use this in two modes `ResponsiveScaffold` and `ResponsiveScaffold.builder`.
+* You can use this in two modes `ResponsiveListScaffold` and `ResponsiveListScaffold.builder`.
 * On Mobile the ListView will push to the details screen

 ![tablet](https://github.com/AppleEducate/plugins/blob/master/packages/responsive_scaffold/screenshots/tablet.png)